Costs of Manual Vendor Onboarding

 Lack of Visibility

-Manual processes often lack transparency and real-time visibility.
+Manual processes often lack transparency and real-time visibility for both internal and external users.
 This can make it challenging to track the status of vendor onboarding, monitor progress, and identify bottlenecks or issues promptly.
 It also generates unneeded calls and emails from suppliers who lack visibility into where they stand in the process.

 Security Concerns